The Heisenberg category of a category: The DG construction

 Our main idea is to introduce three sets of generating objects $\PP_a$, $\QQ_a$ and $\RR_a$, related by strict adjunctions $\PP_a \dashv \QQ_a$ and $\QQ_a \dashv \RR_a$.
 To relate the left and right adjoints of $\QQ_a$, we add for each $a \in \basecat$ the starred string $2$-morphism

 By the considerations above, all these $\starmap a$ should be homotopy equivalences.
 To impose this in a consistent way, without having to specify the higher homotopies by hand, we take the Drinfeld quotient by the cone of $\starmap{a}$.
-This makes $\starmap{a}$ homotopy equivalences, and thus makes each $\PP_{Sa}$ a homotopy right adjoint of $\QQ_a$.
+This makes $\starmap{a}$ a homotopy equivalence, and thus makes each $\PP_{Sa}$ a homotopy right adjoint of $\QQ_a$.

-Thus, we first define a strict \dg $2$-category $\hcat*\basecat$ with objects $\ho \in \mathbb{Z}$, $1$-morphisms freely generated by $\PP_a$, $\QQ_a$ and $\RR_a$, and $2$-morphisms given by planar string diagrams similar to those in $\hcatadd\basecat$ with the addition of the star-morphisms $\starmap a\colon \PP_{Sa} \to \RR_a$.
-We then take the $h$-perfect hull $\bihperf(\hcat*\basecat)$ to obtain a \dg bicategory whose $1$-morphism \dg categories are pretriangulated and homotopy Karoubi complete.
-Finally, we define $\hcat\basecat$ to be the Drinfield quotient of $\bihperf(\hcat*\basecat)$ by the two-sided ideal $I_{\basecat}$ generated by the cones of $\starmap{a}$ and of another $2$-relation we only want to hold up to homotopy.
+Thus, we first define a strict \dg $2$-category $\hcat*\basecat$ with objects $\ho \in \mathbb{Z}$, $1$-morphisms freely generated by $\PP_a$, $\QQ_a$ and $\RR_a$, and $2$-morphisms given by planar string diagrams similar to those in $\hcatadd*\basecat$ with the addition of the star-morphisms $\starmap a\colon \PP_{Sa} \to \RR_a$.
+We then take the h-perfect hull $\bihperf(\hcat*\basecat)$ to obtain a \dg bicategory whose $1$-morphism \dg categories are pretriangulated and homotopy Karoubi complete .
+Finally, we define $\hcat\basecat$ to be the Drinfeld quotient of $\bihperf(\hcat*\basecat)$ by the two-sided ideal $I_{\basecat}$ generated by the cones of $\starmap{a}$ and of another $2$-relation we only want to hold up to homotopy.
 This is one of the subtler points of our construction: the original Drinfeld quotient construction \cite{Drinfeld-DGQuotientsOfDGCategories} is very much incompatible with monoidal structures such as that of a $1$-composition in a $2$-category.
-However, this was already considered by Shoikhet \cite{Shoikhet-DifferentialGradedCategoriesAndDeligneConjecture} who refined Drinfeld's construction to obtain on it the structure of a \emph{weak Leistner monoid}.
+However, this was already considered by Shoikhet \cite{Shoikhet-DifferentialGradedCategoriesAndDeligneConjecture} who refined Drinfeld's construction to obtain on it the structure of a \emph{weak Leinster monoid}.
 We use this to define the notion of a \em monoidal Drinfeld quotient \rm of a \dg bicategory by a two-sided ideal of $1$-morphisms.
 It has all the expected universal properties.
 The price is that $\hcat\basecat$ becomes a $\HoDGCat$-enriched bicategory.
-In other words, its $1$-composition is now given by quasi-functors: compositions of genuine DG functors with formal inverses of quasi-equivalences.
-However, the homotopy category of $\hcat\basecat$ is a genuine $2$-category whose $1$-morphisms categories are triangulated and Karoubi-complete.
+In other words, its $1$-composition is now given by quasi-functors: compositions of genuine \dg functors with formal inverses of quasi-equivalences.
+However, the homotopy category of $\hcat\basecat$ is a genuine $2$-category whose $1$-morphism categories are triangulated and Karoubi-complete.
 In particular, it recovers all the combinatorics of the additive setting.